frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

 First Party Framework SDK authors and ISVs.

 ## Evidence
-We have 3 primary customers for this. .NET Native, Store Services and Controls @ Speed from the XAML Framework team.
+We have 3 primary customers for this. .NET Native, Store Services and other partners.

 ## Solution
 There are 3 major features that we need to support to in-order to provide a seamless transition for Extension SDK authors to use NuGet.